SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Creating_Activities/PA_Creating_resource_tasks.md

    1. Use the helper to retrieve the input arguments, based on profile parameter names created earlier.

    1. Implement the resource task logic.
-This is the code that will trigger some action in the underlying element/function.
+This is the code that will trigger an action in the underlying element/function.

    1. Use the helper to output relevant results, based on profile parameter names created earlier.